rollkit/rollkit/CONTRIBUTING.md

 If you want to work on something that there is no GitHub issue for, follow these steps:

-1. Create a a new GitHub issue and propose your change there.
+1. Create a new GitHub issue and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
    - We are very reluctant to accept random pull requests without a related issue created first.
 2. Wait for a project maintainer to evaluate your issue and decide whether it's something that we will accept a pull request for.
 3. Once the project maintainer has approved the issue, you may start work on code as described in the "Contribution process" section above.